NEW: The U.S. State and Defense departments say they are monitoring the reports

 “It’s a huge incident,” Syed Masood Kausar, governor of northwestern Khyber Pakhtunkhwa province, told reporters in Islamabad.

-Many of the wounded were in critical condition, military officials said.
-The officials did not want to be identified because they are not allowed to talk to the news media.
+The death toll could rise as many of the injuries are critical, military officials said.
+The officials did not want to be named because they are not allowed to talk to the media.

 A spokesman for the NATO-led ISAF, Gen. Carsten Jacobson, said close air support had been called in during an operation with Afghan national security forces and ISAF in the rugged border area in the east of Pakistan, where the border is not always clear.